 How will the data be gathered?

-If your group is required to participate in the evaluation, you will be notified by Reset.
+If your group is required to participate in the evaluation, you will be notified by either Reset or the Home Office.
 The Home Office evaluation team will provide you with a blank spreadsheet to gather the data and a guidance pack containing other useful supplementary documents.
-You will be asked to book a time to speak to the Home Office evaluation team to submit the data.
+You will be asked to book a time to speak to the Home Office evaluation team to submit the data, or you will also have the option to upload the data via the Home Office’s secure portal moveIT.

 There is also a refugee self-completion component to the exercise which your group should ask the family to participate in.